Windowing Table-Valued Functions (Windowing TVFs)¶

 based on a time attribute field.
 In streaming mode, the time attribute

-field must be either event or processing time attributes.
+field must be an event time attribute.

 In batch mode, the time attribute field of window table function must be an attribute of type